x3zapper/tp/docs/UserGuide.md

     * `0` - **Relaxed mode** (default): Partial word matching. e.g. `Han` will match `Hans`, `Johann`
     * `1` - **Strict mode**: Only full words will be matched. e.g. `Han` will not match `Hans`
     * `2` - **Fuzzy mode**: Returns up to 5 closest name matches, tolerant of typos and misspellings.
 Results are unordered. e.g. `Alica` will match `Alice`
+        * **Note:** Fuzzy search compares each word in a name individually against your keywords and finds the closest match.
+It works best with **single keywords** (e.g., `find s/2 Alica`).
+When using multiple keywords (e.g., `find s/2 Jason Lim`), the search may not match full phrases as expected - it will find names where individual words match either "Jason" OR "Lim".
+For precise phrase matching, use **Relaxed mode** (default) or **Strict mode** instead.
 * The mode flag `s/MODE` can be placed **either** at the beginning (before keywords) **or** at the end (after keywords) of the command, but not both.
 * **Multiple mode flags behavior:**
     * If the **first token** of the command is `s/MODE` (e.g., `find s/1 alex`), only that first mode flag is recognized.
 Any subsequent `s/MODE` patterns will be treated as search keywords.